veliovgroup/meteor-autoform-file/README.md

 </template>
 ```

 ### Note on upload configs:

-If you pass any config, like `accept` your upload data won't be falsey anymore,
+If you pass any config, like `accept` your upload data won't be falsy anymore,
 so you should update your template to the example above and check for each of the given properties.
 This is however backwards-compatible and will not break your older templates if you don't need any of the upload config
 introduced in > 2.1.4 releases.